amrita150/100DaysOfJava/Linked List/about.md

    - How to create a Linked List using class
    - Add an element at the beginning (first) of the linked list
    - Add an element at the end (last) of the linked list
+   - Add an element at a given index position in a linked list.
    - Print a Linked List